THE LANDING PROJECT (LAP)

 I moved to New York in the spring of 2013.
 Amidst sublets, I rented a post office box at the corner of Church and Canal.
 It was a means of re-establishing my own space, albeit a very small one, in PO Box 1728.

-The box has since traveled about the country in a series of exchanges with other artists and locations.
-Past contents include holy dirt from New Mexico, an original melody composed in Brooklyn, sweetgrass native to Detroit, and a paper kite inspired by Korean tradition.
+The box has since traveled about the country in a series of exchanges.
+Past contents include holy dirt from New Mexico, an original melody composed in Brooklyn, sweetgrass native to Detroit, a paper kite inspired by Korean tradition, and an actual magic trick.
 Each exchange has generated conversations related to how we interact with place as well as the materials that symbolize connection.

 For those interested in further supporting and engaging with the project, year-long LAP subscriptions are available.
-In addition to receiving LAP Editions on a biannual basis (summer and winter), each subscriber will be contacted by the artist to initiate a dialogue about place and material.
+In addition to receiving LAP Editions on an annual basis, each subscriber will be contacted by the artist to initiate a dialogue about place and material.
 The subsequent exchange(s) will inform the creation of a custom work to be sent to the subscriber within one year of enrollment.